ietf-wg-cellar/flac-specification/flac.md

 The FLAC format can optionally take advantage of these wasted bits by signaling their presence and coding the subframe without them.
 To do this, the wasted bits per sample flag in a subframe header is set to 0 and the number of wasted bits per sample (k) minus 1 follows the flag in an unary encoding.
 For example, if k is 3, 0b001 follows.
 If k = 0, the wasted bits per sample flag is 0 and no unary coded k follows.
 In this document, if a subframe header signals a certain number of wasted bits, it is said it 'uses' these wasted bits.

 If a subframe uses wasted bits (i.e., k is not equal to 0), samples are coded ignoring k least-significant bits.
 For example, if a frame not employing stereo decorrelation specifies a sample size of 16 bits per sample in the frame header and k of a subframe is 3, samples in the subframe are coded as 13 bits per sample.
-For more details, see [section constant subframe](#constant-subframe) on how the bit depth of a subframe is calculated.
+For more details, see (#constant-subframe) on how the bit depth of a subframe is calculated.
 A decoder MUST add k least-significant zero bits by shifting left (padding) after decoding a subframe sample.
 If the frame has left/side, right/side, or mid/side stereo, a decoder MUST perform padding on the subframes before restoring the channels to left and right.
-The number of wasted bits per sample MUST be such that the resulting number of bits per sample (of which the calculation is explained in [section constant subframe](#constant-subframe)) is larger than zero.
+The number of wasted bits per sample MUST be such that the resulting number of bits per sample (of which the calculation is explained in (#constant-subframe)) is larger than zero.

 Besides audio files that have a certain number of wasted bits for the whole file, there exist audio files in which the number of wasted bits varies.
 There are DVD-Audio discs in which blocks of samples have had their least-significant bits selectively zeroed to slightly improve the compression of their otherwise lossless Meridian Lossless Packing codec.
 There are also audio processors like lossyWAV that enable users to improve compression of their files by a lossless audio codec in a non-lossless way.
 Because of this, the number of wasted bits k MAY change between frames and MAY differ between subframes.
 If the number of wasted bits changes halfway through a subframe (e.g., the first part has 2 wasted bits and the second part has 4 wasted bits) the subframe uses the lowest number of wasted bits, as otherwise non-zero bits would be discarded and the process would not be lossless.

 ### Constant subframe
 In a constant subframe, only a single sample is stored.
 This sample is stored as an integer number coded big-endian, signed two's complement.
 The number of bits used to store this sample depends on the bit depth of the current subframe.
-The bit depth of a subframe is equal to the [bit depth as coded in the frame header](#bit-depth-bits), minus the number of used [wasted bits coded in the subframe header](#wasted-bits-per-sample).
-If a subframe is a side subframe (see [section interchannel decorrelation](#interchannel-decorrelation)), the bit depth of that subframe is increased by 1 bit.
+The bit depth of a subframe is equal to the bit depth as coded in the frame header (see (#bit-depth-bits)), minus the number of used wasted bits coded in the subframe header (see (#wasted-bits-per-sample)).
+If a subframe is a side subframe (see (#interchannel-decorrelation)), the bit depth of that subframe is increased by 1 bit.

 ### Verbatim subframe
 A verbatim subframe stores all samples unencoded in sequential order.
-See [section constant subframe](#constant-subframe) on how a sample is stored unencoded.
+See (#constant-subframe) on how a sample is stored unencoded.
 The number of samples that need to be stored in a subframe is given by the block size in the frame header.

 ### Fixed predictor subframe
 Five different fixed predictors are defined in the following table, one for each prediction order 0 through 4.
 In the table is also a derivation, which explains the rationale for choosing these fixed predictors.